ELCHILEN0/Supernaturals/README.md

 =================

 TODO:
-* [Dev] Add a CommandManager that uses the /supernaturals [sn] sub-command.
 * [Dev] Add onSpellCast(), onSpellPreprocess(), onSpellPostprocess()
-* [User] Tell players what they are missing from their reagents/requirements.
 * [User] Add some cool new races + spells!!!
 [Adaro, Lich, Ghost, Brute, Knight, Mage]
 * [User] Work on shrines to convert.
 (Signs?
 Block Formations?)